-Adults with autism may have been diagnosed as a child, or when they are older.
-Some people may not have been diagnosed at all; this may be because they have not realised they may have autism, may not have wanted support or have not felt able to speak to anyone it.
+Autistic adults may have been diagnosed as a child, or when they are older.
+Some may not have been diagnosed at all; this may be because they do not realise they are autistic, have not have wanted support or have not felt able to speak to anyone about it.

 Many people learn to cope with autism in their own way, although this may not be easy.
-They may be married or living with a partner, have families or successful careers.
-Others may become socially isolated, especially if they find it difficult to spend time with family or make friends.
+They may be married or living with a partner, have families and successful careers.
+Others may be socially isolated, especially if they find it difficult to spend time with family or make friends.

-This chapter is a summary of some of the main issues that staff need to know when working with an adult with autism.
+This chapter is a summary of some of the main issues that staff need to consider when working with an autistic adult, to help ensure their needs and wishes are identified and taken into account and adjustments are made as required so they can participate fully in decision making.
 It also provides additional references and website links.

 2. What is Autism?

 The cause of autism is unknown, or if in fact if there is a definite cause.
-There are approximately 700,000 children and adults in the UK with autism (Autism UK, 2019; whilst people from all nationalities, cultural, religious and social groups can be autistic, more males seem to be affected than females.
+More than one in 100 people are autistic, and there are around 700,000 autistic adults and children in the UK (National Autistic Society).
+Whilst people from all nationalities, cultural, religious and social groups and be autistic, more males are diagnosed than females, but this may be a result of under-diagnosis in females.

 Autism is not an illness or disease; it cannot be ‘cured’.
-It is a life-long condition, and some people feel that being autistic is actually an important part of their identity.
+It is a lifelong condition, and some people feel that being autistic is an important part of their identity.
 Autism may not be visible and therefore can be easily missed (see Working with Adults with Hidden Disabilities chapter).